krishnayadav-06/Recurse/README.md

 > **Practice less.
 Remember more.**

 Recurse is a spaced-repetition review engine for LeetCode-style coding problems.
-Instead of grinding hundreds of problems you instantly forget, Recurse uses the **fsr algorithm** to surface each problem at the precise moment forgetting begins — turning passive practice into durable retention.
+Instead of grinding hundreds of problems you instantly forget, Recurse uses the **FSRS algorithm** to surface each problem at the precise moment forgetting begins — turning passive practice into durable retention.

 ---